NiceneNerd/Wild-Bits/README.md

 -   Rust/Cargo (MSRV 1.61)

 Wild Bits is a Tauri app, so you can install the Tauri CLI with `npm i -g @tauri-apps/cli` or `cargo install tauri-cli`.
 Then run `npm install` to install the NPM packages.
 From there `tauri dev` will launch Wild Bits in development mode (dev tools enabled and "hot-ish" reloading), and `tauri build` will compile a release build.

+## Pip Installation

+Install Wild-Bits with `pip install wildbits` or `pip3 install wildbits` then type `wildbits` in the console to run the program.